qmlbook/qt6book/docs/ch02-start/app-types.md

 }
 ```

 The declaration language is called QML and it needs a runtime to execute it.
-Qt provides a standard runtime called `qmlscene` but it’s also not so difficult to write a custom runtime.
-For this, we need a quick view and set the main QML document as a source.
-The only thing left is to show the user interface.
+Qt provides a standard runtime called `qml`.
+You can also write a custom runtime.
+For this, we need a quick view and set the main QML document as a source from C++.
+Then you can show the user interface.

 ```cpp
 #include <QtGui>